Frontify/fondue/packages/components/MIGRATING.md

 -   The `icon` prop was removed and the Icon is now passed in as a child of the button.
 -   The `onClick` prop was renamed to `onPress`.
 -   The `hideLabel` prop was removed and the label should now be passed in conditionally as a child of the button.
--   The `aspect` prop was added to be able to make the button square, when only an icon is schown.
+-   The `aspect` prop was added to be able to make the button square, when only an icon is shown.

 #### Old